A 2 year English Language MA Program.

-– Short Term Studies are also available, with no degree requirements (minimum 4 classes)
+Short Term Studies are also available, with no degree requirements.

 The Authorial Acting Program at DAMU comes out of the humanist and dialogical traditions.
-It views performance first and foremost as creative public behavior.
-We cultivate creativity of body, voice, and mind in real-time by exploring acting through the lenses of different disciplines – this includes theatre performance.
-However, students are encouraged to go beyond traditional forms of theatre, crossing boundaries and drawing on personal experiences in fields like education, social work and psychology.
+It views performance first and foremost as creative public behaviour.
+We cultivate creativity of body, voice and of mind in real-time by exploring acting through the lenses of different disciplines – this includes theatre performance.
+Students are encouraged to go beyond traditional forms of theatre, crossing boundaries and drawing on personal experiences in fields like education, social work and psychology.

-Studies: Authorial Acting students are guided towards becoming creative personalities – capable of making and standing by their own authorial solo and group work based on their own personal themes.
-Students grow psychosomatically and gain experience in key areas of human expression: voice, speech, movement, acting, writing, and (Inter)acting with the Inner Partner, but also in philosophy, psychology and theater history.
-Studies take the form of weekly studio and lecture classes supplemented with intensive workshops with accomplished pedagogues, theoreticians, and artists from our department, the Czech Republic, Europe, and beyond.
+Authorial Acting students are guided towards becoming creative personalities – capable of making and standing by their own authorial solo and group work based on their own personal themes.
+Students grow psychosomatically and gain experience in key areas of human expression: voice, speech, movement, acting, authorial reading, and Dialogical Acting with the Inner Partner (formerly known also as (Inter)acting with the Inner Partner), but also in philosophy, psychology and theatre history.
+Studies take the form of weekly studio and lecture classes supplemented with intensive workshops with accomplished pedagogues, theoreticians, performers and authors.

-The Authorial Acting program centers on practical and theoretical explorations of the following questions:
+The Authorial Acting Program focuses on practical and theoretical explorations of the following questions:

 What are authorship and creativity and what does it mean to be an author, a creator?

 How does one discover and cultivate personal themes?

 How can I / we share these themes in a performance situation, with the self fully and authentically present?

 What sort of psychosomatic fitness does that require – and how can I study and develop it?